dchorazkiewicz/Mathematics_Physics_Lectures/sandbox/nowe_materialy/Ostateczne_docsy/zadania_rachunek_rozniczkowy_calkowy.md

     30) $\lim\limits_{x \to 0} (1-3x)^{\frac{1}{x}}$
     31) $\lim\limits_{x \to 0} (1+kx)^{\frac{n}{x}}$

 2. Dla podanych funkcji określ, czy są ciągłe w podanych punktach.
-Jeśli nie są, to czy można je tak zdefiniować, aby były ciągłe.
+Jeśli nie są, to czy można je tak zdefiniować, aby były ciągłe. / *For the given functions, determine if they are continuous at the given points.
+If they are not, can they be redefined to be continuous?*

     1) $f(x) = \frac{x^2-25}{x+5}$ dla $x \neq -5$ i $f(-5)=-10$.
     2) $f(x) = \frac{\sin x}{x}$ dla $x \neq 0$ i $f(0)=1$.